Lacrymology/states/jenkins/doc/usage.rst

 Follow the generic logic of pillar, apply formula and run checks, then perform the followings.

-First go in one of the hostname you specified at ``jenkins:hostnames``.
+Firstly, access one of the hostname that was specified at :ref:`pillar-jenkins-hostnames` to access :doc:`/jenkins/doc/index` web UI.

 Things you **should** do
 ------------------------